marco-eckstein/js-common/readme.md

   or `npm start` for running the full cycle initially and then watch for file changes which will trigger appropriate parts of the build cycle (compile, lint, test).
 The watch mode is not bulletproof:
   It works for file updates, but you may get problems if you rename or delete files.
+- Run `npm run standard-version` instead of `npm version` to bump the version.
 - Publish with `npm publish --access public`.
 This will run the full build cycle before publishing.